michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

 - The referee decides that the guard knows the spire is due for a cleaning and that Porkslope's explanation seems to fit right in.
   There is no reasonable chance of failure, so the referee announces that the guard lets Porkslope pass.
-- The referee decides that the guard has already worked with the spire-cleaners' guild before and knows their customs and attire - and Porkslope matches neither.
+- The referee decides that the guard has already worked with the spire-cleaners' guild before and knows their customs and attire—and Porkslope matches neither.
   There is no reasonable chance of success, so the referee announces that the guard is going to try to detain Porkslope for further questioning.
 - The referee decides that the guard's neither particularly knowledgeable nor lax in her duties, so Porkslope can try to convince her and this will require a test.
   Note that in this example Porkslope could succeed, in which case he can continue, or could fail, in which case the guard's suspicions will be aroused.